leslie-huang/leslie-huang.github.io/05_tad.md

 ### Announcements

-(last updated 3/7/18)
+(last updated 4/10/18)

-Problem Set 2 is due March 27!
+Problem Set 3 is due May 1!

 ### Office hours